Qihoo360/Quicksql/docs/community/contribution-docs.md

       - 'Release Notes': 'about/release-notes.md'
 ```

-## Submit a PR and build a website automatically through ReadtheDocs
+## Commit

+Push your all changes and open a PR.